joefioresi718/hsi_bob/README.md

 <br>

 # Running Yourself
-1. Make sure to have Python 3.9.X or 3.10.X installed on your system along with `npm` and `pip`
+1. Make sure to have Python 3.9.X or 3.10.X installed on your system along with `pip`
 2. `cd` into your directory where you would like to clone our repository.
 3. Use `git clone https://github.com/joefioresi718/hsi_bob.git` to clone our repository
 4. Run `pip install -r requirements.txt` in your command line (`command prompt` or `powershell` on Windows and `terminal` on MAC)